Backcountry guides reveal the reality of the situation

 Mariko Sato | Spur Akita mountain guide

-・Ability to adapt to all types of snow
+- Ability to handle all types of snow

 Hisataka Tanaka | Niseko Meccae